Elementary Real Analysis: Functions and relations

-{\em $\bullet$ Suprema and infima. }Let $(A,<)$ be a~linear order and $B\sus A$ be a~set in it. $B$ is \underline{bounded from above } if there is an $h\in A$ such that for every $b\in B$ we have $b\le h$.
+{\em $\bullet$ Suprema and infima. }Let $\langle A,<\rangle$ be a~linear order and let $B\sus A$.
+We say that $B$ is \underline{bounded from above } if for some $h\in A$ we have $h\ge b$ for every $b\in B$.
 Then $h$ is an \underline{upper bound } of $B$.
 We denote the set of upper bounds of $B$ by $H(B)$ ($\sus A$).
-We similarly define \underline{boundedness from below }, \underline{lower bounds } and the set $D(B)$ ($\sus A$) of lower bounds of $B$.
+We similarly define \underline{boundedness from below }, \underline{lower bounds }, and the set $D(B)$ ($\sus A$) of lower bounds of $B$.
 An element $m\in B$ is the \underline{maximum } of $B$ if $m\in H(B)$.
 We similarly define the \underline{minimum } of $B$.
 We denote these elements by $\max(B)$ and $\min(B)$.
 If $B=\emptyset$, they are not defined.

 \begin{exer} Show that maxima and minima are unique. \end{exer}

 \begin{exer} Any nonempty finite subset in any linear order has both maximum and minimum. \end{exer}